Rehabilitation programmes

 Parenting skills programmes

-Parenting skills programmes are designed to improve the parenting skills of prisoners and to increase their awareness of community networks that can support them with on-going parenting and family needs.
+Parenting skills programmes are designed to improve the parenting skills of people in prison and to increase their awareness of community networks that can support them with on-going parenting and family needs.
 The group-based programme helps develop pro-social values and behaviours required for good parenting.

 Offence-focused